Documents you need to carry if you’re the driver or a passenger in a lorry or other heavy goods vehicle (HGV) that crosses international borders.

 You might need an international driving permit (IDP) to drive in some non-EUcountries.

-If the UK leaves the EU without a deal on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020), you might also need an IDP to drive in all EU and EEA countries, apart from Ireland.
+If the UK leaves the EU without a deal on 31 October 2019 (may also apply to new exit date on 31 December 2020), you might also need an IDP to drive in all EU and EEA countries, apart from Ireland.

 You can get an IDP over the counter at the Post Office.